Hot Valve Leak: Visual Ramblings of Vic Reeves at the Strand Gallery

 Bizarre and occasionally politically charged, it’s worth popping into on your way past.
 It isn’t your typical gallery and it won’t please everybody, but it is an appealing spectacle if you’re going to view rather than buy.

-Hot Valve Leak: Visual Ramblings of Vic Reeves is on at The Strand Gallery until 23rd February 2013.
-For further information visit here.
+Hot Valve Leak: Visual Ramblings of Vic Reeves is at The Strand Gallery until 23rd February 2013.
+For further information visit the gallery’s website here.